-- 24" box replacement tree = 2 inch replacement trunk diameter - 36" box replacement tree = 3 inch replacement trunk diameter - 48" box replacement tree = 4 inch replacement trunk diameter
+24" box replacement tree = 2 inch replacement trunk diameter

+36" box replacement tree = 3 inch replacement trunk diameter

+48" box replacement tree = 4 inch replacement trunk diameter

-If native species are removed, replacement trees shall be of a species native to those lands that now constitute the Town of Ross, or a non-native species approved by town staff based on specific site circumstances.
+If native species are removed, replacement trees shall be of a species native to those lands that now constitute the town of Ross, or a non-native species approved by town staff based on specific site circumstances.
 Replacement trees should have the same mature size as the trees that have been removed, unless town staff recommends otherwise based on specific site circumstances.
 If there is a conflict between arborists regarding the condition or structure of a tree, the town arborist's decision shall control.
-The Town Council or Public Works Director may reduce the number of replacement trees or the tree replacement ratio, as applicable, if the reduction will not negatively impact the environmental functions and value of the urban forest or the aesthetic values of the community.
+The town council or town planner may reduce the number of replacement trees or the tree replacement ratio, as applicable, if the reduction will not negatively impact the environmental functions and value of the urban forest or the aesthetic values of the community.

-The applicant shall complete tree replacement within sixty (60) days of tree removal, unless the Town has approved a longer time.
+The applicant shall complete tree replacement within sixty (60) days of tree removal, unless the town has approved a longer time.
 Failure to plant required tree replacement may subject the property owner to Administrative Penalties under Chapter 9.70 until the replacement trees are planted.

 - (5) Alternatives to tree replacement. - (a) In lieu fees and offsite replacement.
-If onsite tree replacement is not feasible or desirable due to physical constraints or lack of adequate space on site, fire safety requirements, or tree canopy separation requirements, the applicant may instead make an in lieu payment to the Town for provision of off-site trees equivalent to the trunk diameter required in Section 12.24.080(4) and related improvements, or for the addition or the replacement of trees or vegetation on public property, or if approved by the Public Works Director, the applicant may install any remaining replacement trees on other property located within the Town.
-The Town Council shall establish the amount of the in lieu fee by resolution. - (b) Landscape restoration or screening.
-The Public Works Director or the Town Council may consider other measures, both on private and/or public property, designed to mitigate loss of trees or vegetation, such as screening shrubs, native shrubs, groundcover and related improvements, if tree replacement is not feasible. - (6) Appeal.
-The applicant or any interested person may appeal a staff decision on a Tree Alteration or Removal Permit to the Town Council pursuant to the procedures set forth in Chapter 18.60.
-The filing of a notice of appeal shall automatically stay the issuance of any Tree Alteration or Removal Permit until determination by the Town Council.
-(Ord.
-686 (part), 2018; Ord.
-659 (part), 2015; Ord.
-591 §§3, 4, 2005; Ord.
-568 (part), 2002). - 12.24.083 Tree alteration or removal permits to be posted.
-During the full course of any activity associated with tree removal, relocation, or alteration requiring a Tree Alteration or Removal Permit, the property owner and tree contractor shall ensure that a copy of the Tree Alteration or Removal Permit and current tree contractor business license is posted on the subject property.
-The Tree Alteration or Removal Permit shall be posted adjacent to the main entry drive and must be clearly visible from the right-of-way.
-Failure to post the Tree Alteration or Removal Permit and business license as required herein may result in the issuance of a stop work order.
-(Ord.
-686 (part), 2018; Ord.
-659 (part), 2015; Ord.
-591 §5, 2005). - 12.24.085 Denial of incomplete or inactive applications.
-Consistent with state law, the Public Works Director may administratively deny without prejudice any application which remains incomplete or inactive for a period of greater than ninety days, or is continued at the applicant's request for more than sixty days.
-(Ord.
-686 (part), 2018; Ord.
-584 §1, 2004).
+If onsite tree replacement is not feasible or desirable due to physical constraints or lack of adequate space on site, fire safety requirements, or tree canopy separation requirements, the applicant may instead make an in lieu payment to the town for provision of off-site trees equivalent to the trunk diameter required in section 12.24.080 (d) and related improvements, or if approved by the town planner, the applicant may install any remaining replacement trees on other property located within the town.
+The town council shall establish the amount of the in lieu fee by resolution. - (b) Landscape restoration or screening.
+The town may consider other measures designed to mitigate loss of trees, such as screening shrubs or native shrubs and groundcover, if tree replacement is not feasible. - (6) Appeal.
+The applicant or any interested person may appeal a staff decision on a tree removal permit to the town council pursuant to the procedures set forth in Chapter 18.60.
+The filing of a notice of appeal shall automatically stay the issuance of any permit until determination by the council."

+SECTION 8: Section 12.24.083 of the Ross Municipal Code is amended and restated as follows:

+"12.24.083 Permit to be posted.
+During the full course of any activity associated with tree removal, relocation, or alteration requiring a tree permit, the property owner and tree contractor shall ensure that a copy of the town tree permit and current tree contractor business license is posted on the subject property.
+The permit shall be posted adjacent to the main entry drive and must be clearly visible from the right-of-way.
+Failure to post the tree permit and business license as required herein may result in the issuance of a stop work order."